 The Crown Jewel of the South requires a decent write-up by Southern Living Magazine, and this literary staple of the South has done just that.
 Be sure to visit the guide for where to eat, drink, shop, stay, and play in Charleston.

 Another world-renowned source for travel planning, the Charleston visitor’s guide by Travel and Leisure is also worth checking-out.

 4. Charleston Visitor’s Bureau

 Get lots of free information, even a free visitor’s guide, straight from the horse’s mouth of the Charleston Visitor’s Bureau website.
 Well, the Visitor’s Bureau, which is paid for by the Charleston taxpayers, which is akin to the horse’s mouth.

-Get a decidedly outsider’s view of Charleston by reading recent and not-so-recent articles about or mentioning Charleston in The New York Times, including a cruise from Baltimore to Charleston and reviews of new hotels.
+Get a decidedly outsider’s view of Charleston by reading recent and not-so-recent articles about or mentioning Charleston in The New York Times, including a cruise from Baltimore to Charleston and reviews of new hotels in Charleston, SC.